CicadaSeventeen/power-profiles-daemon-tlp/README.md

 - implements charging limits for batteries
 - implements some power saving tricks, which could also be implemented

-A lot of those power-saving tricks could be analysed and used, but we obviously can't rely on "source available" software for our free desktops.
+A lot of those power-saving tricks could be analyzed and used, but we obviously can't rely on "source available" software for our free desktops.

 ### [system76-power](https://github.com/pop-os/system76-power)